reorx/jsoncv/README.md

 Pull requests for adding new themes are always welcomed.

-> You can just name the theme by your own name, this is what I did for the theme I use (`reorx`).
+> You can just name the theme after your own name, this is what I did for the theme "reorx".
-> Because I think that theme is tightly bound to the developers asetic and personal taste,
+> Because I think that theme is tightly bound to the developer's aesthetic and personal taste,
-> common words is not accurate to represent.
+> and common words may not accurately represent the theme.

 ## Tech stack